Portugal in the Junior Eurovision Song Contest 2021

-Portugal was represented at the Junior Eurovision Song Contest 2021 in Paris, France, on 19 December.
-Portuguese broadcaster RTP is responsible for the participation, and selected Simão Oliveira to represent the country, after he won the second season of The Voice Kids Portugal.
+Portugal was represented at the Junior Eurovision Song Contest 2021 with the song "O Rapaz", written by Fernando Daniel and Diogo Clemente, and performed by Simão Oliveira.
+The Portuguese participating broadcaster, Rádio e Televisão de Portugal (RTP), selected Oliveira after he won the second season of The Voice Kids Portugal.
+The song was internally selected.

-The country returned to the competition after an absence of one year due to the COVID-19 pandemic.
+Portugal returned to the competition after an absence of one year due to the COVID-19 pandemic.